-Whether your garden consists of a window box or an acre of land, taking the proper steps to winterize your garden now will help your plot stay neat and tidy through the barren months, and ready to spring to life as soon as the growing season begins anew.
+Whether your garden consists of a window box or an acre of land, taking the proper steps to prepare your garden for winter will help your plot stay neat and tidy through the barren months.
+And it will be ready to spring to life as soon as the growing season begins anew.

 The leaves are turning in many parts of the country, and a certain crispness in the air makes it clear that summer is officially over.
 Now that we’re adjusted to new routines, it’s time for that last great ritual of the season, your final fall gardening task: putting the garden to rest for the winter.